 But what if I… hate moving?!

-Here’s the thing tho – we all are designed to move.
+We all are designed to move.
 It’s in our genes, in our background.
 People are created to move MORE, not less.

 And I know for sure – even the least athletic people and even those who really couldn’t care less about more movement in their life still CAN fall in love with some kind of exercise.
 I’ve seen SO MANY people doing that.